BernardBlay/Network-Anomaly-Detector/README.md

+##Installation Guide
+To run this project, first clone the repository using git clone https://github.com/YOUR_USERNAME/network-anomaly-detector.git and then navigate into the folder using cd network-anomaly-detector.
+After that, install the required Python libraries by running pip install scapy colorama.
+You don’t need to install statistics because it’s already included in Python by default.
+Once everything is installed, start the program using sudo python Anomaly_Detection.py.
+This will begin sniffing live packets on your network and will flag any anomalies based on packet size using Z-score calculations.
+The required dependencies are scapy and colorama

 ## 🔐 Disclaimer

 This tool is intended for educational and ethical use only.
 Do not use it on networks without explicit authorization.